History of USM Alger (1937–1962): Official and Honorary presidents, Managers, and Cultural Influence

 These lyrics reflect Guerouabi’s deep affection for the club and illustrate the powerful bond between Algerian music and football.
 His voice became part of the collective memory of USM Alger fans, blending art and sport into a shared cultural legacy.

 In its early years, USM Alger relied on modest sources of funding, primarily donations and assistance from local merchants, well off individuals, and sympathizers of the club.
-Some shop owners even allocated parts of their establishments for the club’s use when needed such as Ben Kanoun Café, Ouaguenouni Café, and others which served as informal support hubs.
+Some shop owners even allocated parts of their establishments for the club's use when needed such as Ben Kanoun Café, Ouaguenouni Café, and others which served as informal support hubs.
 Despite these efforts, the club faced significant financial burdens, including a particularly high cost of 5,000 francs to rent the stadium a considerable amount at the time.
-Given the club’s financial difficulties, several supporters stepped in to help, most notably the renowned artist El Hadj M'Hamed El Anka, who donated the proceeds from several concerts he performed, either to celebrate the founding of the team or to provide financial support.
+Given the club's financial difficulties, several supporters stepped in to help, most notably the renowned artist El Hadj M'Hamed El Anka, who donated the proceeds from several concerts he performed, either to celebrate the founding of the team or to provide financial support.

+Club headquarters

+During the first decade of its existence, USM Alger had several headquarters in Algiers, reflecting the club's changing administrative and social environment, the club's first headquarters was established in 1937, shortly after its foundation.
+It was located at 21 rue de Bruxelles, in the lower part of the Casbah, in premises associated with a café known as Café (Bar) des Sports.
+The address was subsequently used by the club during its earliest period.
+In 1938, USM Alger moved its headquarters to Café Olympique, located at 17 rue de la Marine in Algiers.
+In 1939, the club moved again, this time to Café Meddad, at 8 rue de Divan.

+The premises also served as a place for some of the club's meetings.
+The source records the address as one of the club's principal headquarters during this period.
+In 1942, the club's headquarters was transferred to 3 bis rue Randon, in the lower Casbah, where the premises were identified with the former Café Moderne.
+Four years later, in 1946, USM Alger moved to 7 rue Bône.
+In 1947, a sports complex was inaugurated at the club's premises on rue Bône.
+It included the club's headquarters, administrative offices and a meeting room.
+The address was subsequently given as 7 rue Bône, near the intersection with rue Djebali Mokhtar, in the Soustara area.